The Arkansas Medicaid Management Information System is an automated data processing system that

 computer programs, conducting research, or answering questions from providers.
 Reports produced by the subsystem also help Medicaid managers analyze payments according to procedure code, provider type, and provider specialty.

 The Pharmacy Prior Authorization function is part of the Reference Subsystem.
 Beginning July 1, 1995, pharmacists could use a voice-response system (using a touchtone telephone to interact with the computer) to get authorization for prescriptions.
 This system improved on earlier methods; but pharmacists usually had to wait for prescribers to complete and submit prior authorization forms.
 Since February 1, 2003, prescribers can use the voice-response system to request prior authorizations.
-Thus, this innovation has helped to get medicine to Medicaid beneficiaries more quickly and has speeded payments to participating pharmacies.
+Thus, this innovation has helped to get medicine to Medicaid clients more quickly and has speeded payments to participating pharmacies.

 The Reference Subsystem also tracks drug rebates.
 To participate in Medicaid’s Prescription Drug Program, a drug manufacturer must sign an agreement with